EUMSSI/EUMSSI-tools/examples/dbpedia-pipeline/README.md

 2. In eclipse, create new Java project from location `EUMSSI-tools/examples/dbpedia-pipeline`.
 3. Right click -> Configure... -> Convert to maven project
 3. Run `DbPediaPipeline` from Eclipse
+ 1. possibly remove dependency on ConceptMapper (needed for BasicPipeline, but not for DbPediaPipeline)